 Of course, everyone’s situation is different, so it’s important to be flexible with your timeline.
 If you begin your application process sooner (for example, some of our students begin working on their personal statement as early as the November before their application year), you’ll have more time to tackle each component and can therefore spread your work out.
 You may even be able to pre-write a significant number of secondary applications.
 Conversely, if you start working on your applications later than we recommend, you’ll have to move things along more quickly.

 The latter point is very important to keep in mind.
 Just because you may start your application process later than we recommend doesn’t mean all is lost; far from it!
 Just make sure to work diligently, and never submit less than your best work just to get things in “early” (more on what “early” and “late” mean in the FAQ section at the end of this article).
 At the end of the day, quality always trumps speed.

 For specific application deadline dates, we encourage you to visit the AMCAS (MD schools), AACOMAS (DO schools), and TMDSAS (Texas public schools) websites.
 We also encourage you to learn more about MD vs. DO admissions.

 January - April of Your Application Year

-- (Suggested reading: How to Conquer Your Medical School Personal Statement [Examples Included])
+(Suggested reading: Successful Medical School Personal Statement Examples)

 May of Your Application Year